Search

 Read More »

-Emerald is one of the four precious gemstones and is made from green beryl.
+The emerald is one of the four precious gemstones and is made from green beryl.
 Its name is derived from the Greek word smaragdus, meaning “green gem.”
-The stone’s color can range from light green with yellow or blue tones to a deep, dark green.
-Not only is emerald the birthstone for May, but it’s also linked to Gemini, Taurus, Leo, and Aries astrological signs.
+The emerald gemstone’s color can range from light green with yellow or blue tones to a deep, dark green.
+Emerald Birthstone Not sure what to get for someone born in May?
+Emerald jewelry is the perfect gift.
+It’s also linked to Gemini, Taurus, Leo, and Aries astrological signs.
 Legends say that emerald has calming effects and loving energy.
 Some people use this gem in their daily meditations to help reduce stress.
-The green color invokes symbols of nature and money, leading many to believe
+An emerald’s

 Read More »

 The diamond is one of the most well-known gemstones—if not THE most well-known.
 This precious gem is solely made of carbon and is incredibly tough.
-The legends are true: only another diamond can cut a diamond.
-However, have you heard other the legends and lore of this beautiful gemstone?
-Many ancient civilizations believed that this “King of Gems” was lightning made real on Earth.
+The folklore history of Diamonds is true: only another diamond can cut a diamond.
+However, have you heard the other legends and lore of this beautiful gemstone?
+Many ancient civilizations believed that the origin of the Diamond, the “King of Gems”, was lightning made real on Earth.
 They also believed diamonds had incredible healing powers, such as the ability to cure brain disease, alleviate pituitary gland disorders, and draw toxins from the blood.
-Hildegard of Bingen, the German mystic, said that sucking on
+Hildegard of

 Read More »